Ravensbourne, Queensland: Geography

 The locality is on the Darling Downs in southern Queensland.

 The locality is crossed from east to west by the Esk–Hampton Road.

+Mount Jockey (27.2965°S 152.1584°E) is in the north of the locality rising to 607 m above sea level.

 In the far north is reservoir created behind the Cressbrook Dam.
 Most of the area is within the catchment of the dammed Cressbrook Creek, a tributary of the Brisbane River.
 However a small section in the southeast lies within the Lockyer Creek catchment.
 In this part lies the Ravensbourne National Park.
 In the west Perseverance Creek marks the boundary.